SeanOverton/signals-game/README.md

     - story can offer a bit more lore... interaction

 - marketing strategy -> pump out 3 content every day for 30 days
+    - note: balatro took 2 years to build... and they had a demo/wishlist up on steam for months.
+Earlier user feedback the better though
+    - I think initially the marketing content is to drive some interest but also attract some loyal fans
+    - note the devs blog for reference: https://localthunk.com/blog/balatro-timeline-3aarh
+    - also this could be helpful as well https://howtomarketagame.com/

 - more art assets, alot more, keep them consistent pixels
     - for all nodes, upgrades
 - more cut-scenes (at start for more story/context)